lalelisealstad/mybook-dashboard/README.md

 - improve api call, with await functions - improve the asyncronous, I syspect they are not really asyncronous now
 - want to read section.

+ML genre:
+- check why some books do not have description (api query not getting a hit?)
+- use genre prediction using dataset: https://github.com/uchidalab/book-dataset/tree/master and collect description from google books api
+-

 - with genre
     - show spider figure how often read genre, how well one rate genre